-- 1. Right to equality - 2.
-Freedom from discrimination - 3.
-Right to life, liberty, personal security - 4.
-Freedom from slavery - 5.
-Freedom from torture and degrading treatment - 6.
-Right to recognition as a person before the law - 7.
-Right to equality before the law - 8.
-Right to remedy by competent tribunal - 9.
-Freedom from arbitrary arrest, exile - 10.
-Right to a fair public hearing - 11.
-Right to be considered innocent until proven guilty - 12.
-Freedom from interference with privacy, family, home, and correspondence - 13.
-Right to free movement in and out of any country - 14.
-Right to asylum in other countries from persecution - 15.
-Right to a nationality and freedom to change it
+- 1. Right to equality

+- 2. Freedom from discrimination

+- 3. Right to life, liberty, personal security

+- 4. Freedom from slavery

+- 5. Freedom from torture and degrading treatment

+- 6. Right to recognition as a person before the law

+- 7. Right to equality before the law

+- 8. Right to remedy by competent tribunal

+- 9. Freedom from arbitrary arrest, exile

+- 10. Right to a fair public hearing

 - 16. Right to marriage and family

 - 17. Right to own property

 - 18. Freedom of belief and religion

 - 19. Freedom of opinion and information

 - 20. Right of peaceful assembly and association

 - 21. Right to participate in government and free elections

 - 22. Right to social security

 - 23. Right to desirable work and to join trade unions

 - 24. Right to rest and leisure

-- 25. Right to adequate living standards

-- 26. Right to education

-- 27. Right to participate in cultural life and community

-- 28. Right to social order assuring human rights

-- 29. Community duties essential to free and full development

-- 30. Freedom from state and personal interference in the above rights